-If you are looking to confirm arrangements for both you and your partner, and indeed Grandparents, to share access with children, it is always preferable to have this made in writing, in the form of a Child Arrangements Order.
+If you are looking to confirm arrangements with both you and your partner, and indeed grandparents, to share time with children, it is always preferable to have this made in writing, in the form of a Child Arrangements Order.
 This can avoid any misinterpretation going forward.

 Child Arrangement Orders

-When dealing with child arrangement orders the court will evaluate the individual circumstances to decide what arrangements are in the children’s best interests.
-They will listen to your thoughts and feelings, taking this into consideration.
+When dealing with Child Arrangement Orders, the court will evaluate the individual circumstances to decide what arrangements are in the children’s best interests.
+They will listen to you and your children’s wishes and feelings in arriving at a decision.
 This is a last resort if you are unable to agree between you, as parents.

 Specific Issue Orders

-These orders can be applied for in order to resolve disputes regarding more specific matters, such as religion, medical treatment and taking a child to live abroad.
+These Orders determine disputes about more specific matters such as religion, medical treatment and taking a child to live abroad.
 Taking a child out of the country for any length of time, without the right permissions, can be considered a criminal offence.
-You should seek legal advice on this.
+You should seek legal advice about this.

 Prohibited Steps Order

-These orders can be presented to the court to restrict actions of one parent that may be considered detrimental to the welfare of the child.
-Often this relates to Parental Responsibility.
+These Orders are made to restrict actions by one parent that may be considered detrimental to the welfare of the child.
+Often this relates to the manner in which a parent is exercising their Parental Responsibility.

 Adverse influence, permanent removal from the UK or stopping medical treatment are all matters that would be covered by a Prohibited Steps Order.